darcar31/blog-posts/slack-node/slack-node.md

 Note: the forwarded URL is dynamic and changes every time you run the ngrok command.

-Next, We need to create a path to be the location that accepts the events on our Express server.
+Next, we need to create a path to be the location that accepts the events on our Express server.
 Many of the Slack docs recommend using `/slack/events`.
 So in this example, my full URL would be http://13605143.ngrok.io/slack/events.

 ### Getting Ready to Respond to the Slack Challenge